-For micro-generators on a 200-amp service or less, we recommend not assessing future energy use and instead enabling unrestricted self supply and export.
+For micro-generators on a 200-amp service or less, no assessment of future energy use should be needed.
+Instead, these micro-generators should be able to install unrestricted self supply and export.

 Micro-generators on a service over 200 amps should be able to base this future energy use projection on historical energy usage (from the past 1, 3 or 5 years) plus any evidence of energy use that will be coming online within the year after installation.
 In such cases, standardized load estimates or manufacturer specifications for new technologies (e.g., EV chargers or heat pumps) can be used to project expected increases in consumption.
 There is publicly available data on average usage for common loads such as these.